Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Taking a Taxi| ©Patrik Tschudin

 It is located south of Piazza della Rotonda and there are several ways to get there from whatever part of the city you are in.
 The available transports are: cab, bus, streetcar and metro.
-Here's what to do for each:
+Here's what to do with each one:

-• Taxi: if you want to get to the building quickly, it's in your best interest to choose this option.
+• Cab: if you want to get to the building quickly, it is best for you to choose this option.
 Just tell the cab driver to take you to Piazza della Rotonda and from there you walk to the Pantheon.
 The price starts at 9 euros.

 • Bus: lines 30, 40, 62, 64, 81, 87 and 492, get off at the Largo di Torre Argentina stop which is located approximately 400 meters from the Pantheon of Rome.

-• Tram: it is the cheapest way to get to the Pantheon, the price is almost 3 euros and you take line 40 at Roma Termini station.
+• Streetcar: it is the cheapest way to get to the Pantheon, the price is about 3 euros and you take line 40 at Roma Termini station.
 The trip will take about 15 minutes.

 • Rome Metro: take line A to the Barberini stop, which is about 700 meters from the famous Roman building.